willemjanvdun/OCA_notes/notes.md

 Answer >> two ```new```'s instances => two objects. t1, t2, t3, t4 => 4 references.
 - Each object of a class has its own copy of each non-static member variable.

+>First, static statements/blocks are called IN THE ORDER they are defined.
+Next, instance initializer statements/blocks are called IN THE ORDER they are defined.
+Finally, the constructor is called.
+So static > instance > constructor.
 ```

 // What letters, and in what order, will be printed when the following program is compiled and run?